Christopherrpaul/PWM-Filter/README.md

 # PWM-Filter
 An excel spreadsheet accepts filter requirements and calculates component values for a 3rd order filter which is optimal in terms of settling time to within the required window.
+The files must be installed outside of any One-Drive folder that might exist.